hbkworld/streaming-spec/complex_types.md

 }
 ~~~~

+Transferred signal data for one measured value:
-A measured value is transferred as: One absolute time stamp followed by 1024 amplitude double values.
+One absolute time stamp followed by 1024 amplitude double values.
 There will be no frequency values because they are implicit.

 ~~~~